NoriSte/whatsapp-messages-batch/README.md

 # Write your messages in advance and batch 'em all

+- [x] groups support
+- [x] emojis support
+- [x] naver-chatted contacts support
+- [x] multiline messages support
+- [x] test it without send any message
+- [x] summary of unsent messages

-disclaimer: I've just used it for a hundred Xmas greetings and everything worked well 😊
+disclaimer: I've used it for a hundred Xmas greetings and everything worked well 😊

 Before starting: